javiramos1/qagent-mcp/README.md

 MAX_SCRAPE_LENGTH=20000         # Maximum content length for web scraping (characters) ENABLE_SEARCH_SUMMARIZATION=false  # Enable AI summarization of search results (reduces tokens 60-80%)
 ```

 ## 🏗️ MCP-Based System Architecture

-The key innovation in this version is the **Model Context Protocol (MCP)** architecture that separates tools from the main application:

-## 🏗️ MCP-Based System Architecture